 - Suspending a Workstation will not cause any data loss and you will not be charged for the compute time while your Workstation is suspended.

-- There is a minimum time of one hour before restarting a Workstation from Suspension.
+- There is a minimum time of 20 minutes before restarting a Workstation from Suspension.

 - This is a current technical limitation and we plan to eventually reduce or remove this limitation.

 After clicking Suspend Workstation, your Workstation will go into a Suspending status.
 The time to suspend will vary, but will generally take 5 minutes to shut down the cluster.

 When you suspend a Workstation, the walltime will be paused and only applies to active running time.
 Upon restarting from suspension, walltime will be resumed from where you left off.
 If you would like to increase the walltime, you can do so from the Workstation Home Page.